AN/APQ-120 radar family: AN/APQ-35

-The next radar to be installed on F-4 prototypes and pre-production series was AN/APQ-35, which was actually consisted of two radars: the AN/APS-21 search radar that could locate fighter-size targets at a range of 32 kilometers (20 miles), and the AN/APS-26 targeting radar, with a range of 3.2 kilometers (2 miles).
+The next radar installed on F-4 prototypes and pre-production aircraft was AN/APQ-35, which consisted of two separate units.
+The AN/APS-21 search radar could detect fighter-size targets at ranges of up to 32 kilometers (20 miles), while the AN/APS-26 targeting radar had an effective range of approximately 3.2 kilometers (2 miles).

 AN/APQ-36

-AN/APQ-36 is the improvement over earlier AN/APQ-35, and when AN/APQ-36 entered service on Douglas F3D Skyknight and Vought F7U Cutlass, it was the largest airborne FCR of its time.
-The more powerful AN/APQ-36 with large size did not have any problem being installed on F-4 prototypes, so that more powerful FCR of larger size would be developed.
+The AN/APQ-36 represented an improvement over the AN/APQ-35.
+When it entered service on the Douglas F3D Skyknight and the Vought F7U Cutlass, it was the largest airborne fire-control radar of its time.
+Despite its size, the AN/APQ-36 could be accommodated on F-4 prototypes, demonstrating that even larger and more powerful FCRs could be developed for future aircraft.

 AN/APQ-41

-The AN/APQ-41 was an improvement over the AN/APQ-36, and was designed to provide air intercept, search, to automatically track a selected target, and to supply lead angle and range information.
+The AN/APQ-41 was an improvement over the AN/APQ-36 and was designed to provide air intercept and search, automatically track a selected target, and supply lead angle and range information.
 Facilities were also provided for air-to-surface search, for beacon interrogation and response display, and for response display when used in connection with identification friend or foe (IFF).
 Specifications: